 Once your Rocket.Chat instance is deployed, you can access the workspace through your web browser to begin your final configuration:

-After the workspace loads, follow the on-screen prompts to create your first admin user and complete the initial workspace setup.
+On first load, a setup wizard prompts you to create your first admin user and complete the initial workspace setup.
 Your workspace and email will be registered to the Rocket.Chat Cloud portal during this process.

 Access monitoring dashboard

-You can access the Grafana dashboard at the path or subdomain you configured in your .env
+You can access the Grafana dashboard via the URL corresponding to your configured access method:

 User: